italohdc/italohdc.github.io/_posts/2017-09-24-multitouch-gestures-ubuntu-fusuma.md

 On the GNOME Menu, search for ``Startup Applications``.

-{% include image.html file="2017-09-24-multitouch-gestures-ubuntu-fusuma/gnome-menu-search.png" description="Unity Search Menu" %}
+{% include image.html file="2017-09-24-multitouch-gestures-ubuntu-fusuma/gnome-menu-search.png" description="GNOME Search Menu" %}

 Open the program and click the button _Add_.

-{% include image.html file="2017-09-24-multitouch-gestures-ubuntu-fusuma/startup-add-button.png" description="Unity Search Menu" %}
+{% include image.html file="2017-09-24-multitouch-gestures-ubuntu-fusuma/startup-add-button.png" description="Startup Applications Preferences Window" %}

 In the field _Name_ write ``Fusuma`` and in the field _Command_ write ``fusuma``.